DOJ Finds No Conflicts of Interest in Mueller’s Financial Disclosures

-President Trump’s chief counsel John Dowd claimed on Tuesday that that special counsel Robert Mueller’s job was never in jeopardy, though several weeks ago Trump launched a very obvious effort to discredit the former FBI director and his team.
+President Trump’s chief counsel John Dowd claimed on Tuesday that special counsel Robert Mueller’s job was never in jeopardy, though several weeks ago Trump launched a very obvious effort to discredit the former FBI director and his team.
 Trump publicly attacked the prosecutors leading the Russia probe for their rampant conflicts of interest, apparently because that’s one of the reasons they can be fired under Justice Department regulations.

 The most serious accusations leveled by Trump and his associates involved a prosecutor representing the Clinton Foundation, and several others contributing to Democrats (which is allowed under Justice Department regulations).
 It was also suggested that Mueller got into a dispute over membership fees when he resigned as a members of one of Trump’s golf clubs back in 2011 (Mueller denies this).